ULL-ESIT-INF-PAI-2019-2020/2019-2020-pai-codestyle/README.md

 This directory is organised as follows:

       .
-      ├── bib          # Assignment bibliography
-      ├── report       # LaTeX template for the report ├── slides       # LaTeX Beamer template for the slides ├── tests        # Source code for tests
+      ├── slides       # LaTeX Beamer template for the slides ├── src          # Source code
-      ├── src          # Source code